mhbsiam/decontx-python/WORKFLOW.md

 DecontX validates its input.
 It reports problems with the input.
 But three easy errors are worth stating outright:

 - **Running DecontX after `sc.pp.log1p`.** This raises `ValueError`.
 DecontX models counts.
 Log values have no meaning to it.
-Run DecontX earlier, or restore the counts layer first.
+Run DecontX earlier, or restore raw counts first.
 - **Running DecontX after `sc.pp.normalize_total` only.** This emits a warning about non-integer values.
 DecontX does not raise because normalized-but-not-logged data is harder to detect with certainty.
 The results are still unreliable.
 Fix the ordering.
 - **Subsetting to highly variable genes first.** DecontX estimates the ambient profile from the full transcriptome.
 Run it on all genes, then subset.